 Homicide survivors may require help with funeral arrangements.
-This may include providing an escort to the morgue, providing them with information concerning their options for funeral homes, funeral services, burial services, and the like.
+This may include providing an escort to the morgue and providing them with information concerning their options for funeral homes, funeral services, burial services, and so on.
 If the victim was murdered in his or her own home, the survivors may also need assistance with clean-up services.